modeeran/Beer-web-page/README.md

 ### Beer Web case-study
 ==========================

-In this project, the Bootsrap v4 is used as main style framework
+In this project, the Bootsrap v4 is used as the main styling framework

 ### Important files to review